Driver's License Information

 How to Obtain a Minnesota Driver's License

 - As an international student, you must pass a knowledge test, a vision test, and a road test.
 This is true even if you have a valid driver's license from your home country.
+The knowledge test contains multiple choice and true or false questions that evaluate your knowledge and understanding of Minnesota traffic laws and road signs.
+To prepare for the knowledge test, you need to study the Minnesota Driver's Manual (Class D) which can be found online or can be picked up at the examination station.

 - You will not be eligible to receive your Minnesota driver's license until you have presented all other driver's licenses and Minnesota identification cards in your possession to the Department of Public Safety.